 DJOUDJ NATIONAL BIRD SANCTUARY

-After an early breakfast, depart northwards to discover a unique humid and isolated ecosystem, limited to the north by the dunes of the Sahara and to the south by the dry Sahelian savannah.
+After an early breakfast, depart north to discover a unique humid and isolated ecosystem, limited to the north by the dunes of the Sahara and to the south by the dry Sahelian savannah.
 Djoudj National Bird Sanctuary (Parc National des Oiseaux du Djoudj) is a natural oasis formed by hundreds of miles of partially flooded lands which has been declared a UNESCO World Heritage Site.
 This “humid paradise” - the best habitat and nesting site for over a million of migratory and resident birds - lies on the southeastern bank of the Senegal River and offers a range of wetland habitats that are very popular with migrating birds, many of which get there after crossing the Sahara.
 Out of over 400 species, pelicans and flamingos are the most common, whereas aquatic warblers are a bit less conspicuous - migrating there from Europe, this park is their single most important wintering site yet discovered.
 Apart from birds, a wide range of wildlife is also present.

 After lunch, drive to the Lampoul Desert where, at the limits of the dunes, 4WD vehicles will be waiting to take you to the camp.
 Enjoy local dances.